Parth099/College-Notes/CompSci/CIS3207 - OS/readings/week 6 - Locking and More Concurrency/OSTEP 31 - Semaphores.md

 This causes a deadlock.
 Supposes everyone grabs a left fork.

 We need to ensure they get forks in a different order.
-This is discussed in [[Lecture 10-18-22 - Concurrency]]
+This is discussed in [[Lecture 10-18-22 - Semaphores and Monitors]]

 ## Thread Throttling - Admission Control
 This helps us stop too many threads from doing the same thing.